Creativity is about more than choosing the colors for a painting or drawing. It is a way of thinking, problem solving and applying knowledge as well.

 How they integrate these various experiences will influence their growth and development across many areas, including creativity.
 In this way, creativity is ageless and timeless.
 And more importantly, creativity can be acquired, and fostered.

 Creative play and activities have a central role in children’s overall learning and development.
 Kids typically enjoy expressing ideas and exploring their world through songs, dress-ups, art materials, language and movement.

-At 1 year, your child typicall learns by imitation.
-In this video, we will share some activities that can help your 1 year old develop his dramatic arts.
+At 3 years your child will love dramatic play and will sometimes get so involved in his imagined scenarios that he can continue his role even after the activity is over.
+In this video, we will share some activities that can help your 3 year old develop his dramatic arts.